Try, Catch and Finally in Java

 Nested Try Catch

-In Java, a try-catch block inside another try-catch is allowed, and it is called Nested Try Catch.
+In Java, a try-catch block inside allows another try-catch, and it is called Nested Try Catch.
 Every possibility of an exception can be delved with using Nested Try Catch.
-An example where Nested Try Catch can be used in calculating the average of an array.
+An example is where Nested Try Catch can be used to calculate the average of an array.
 ArithmeticException and ArrayIndexOutOfBoundsException both need to be handled in this case.

 Syntax of a Nested Try Block